 17 Jan How To Get The Most Out Of Social Security

 While collecting Social Security payments may seem simple enough, there are several benefit collection strategies – particularly for married couples – that might boost your retirement income.
-(Here at David Ortiz Advisors, we believe that by maximizing your social security you can expand your budget in ways you didn’t know where possible.
+(Here at Ortiz World Wealth Advisors, we believe that by maximizing your social security you can expand your budget in ways you didn’t know where possible.
 Granted it may not pay for as much as it did when your parents were collecting their checks from Uncle Sam, but it is without doubt the most powerful and underrated tool for creating a dependable retirement income.)

 There are three basic options to select from when determining the timing of your Social Security benefit distributions:

 - Begin receiving benefits between age 62 and your full retirement age

 - Delay benefits – taking them anytime until you reach age 70

 The longer you postpone the payments, the higher your benefit will eventually be.
 If you’re married, you also have the option of collecting spousal benefits rather than relying on your own employment record.
 If your spouse’s earnings were much higher than your own, this is likely to produce a higher Social Security income.